-Russian pianist Sergei Redkin (third prize at the XV International Tchaikovsky Competition, 2015) performs Sergei Rachmaninov's Piano Concerto No.2 in C minor, Op.18, with St Petersburg State Capella Symphony Orchestra under People's Artist of Russia Sergei Roldugin.
-Recorded at St Petersburg Music House on December 12, 2012.
+Russian pianist Ilia Papoian performs Sergei Rachmaninov's Piano Concerto No.2 in C minor, Op.18, with St Petersburg State Symphony Orchestra under Alexander Titov.
+Recorded at St Petersburg Music House on January 24, 2018.

 Rachmaninov composed his Piano Concerto No.2 in C minor in 1900, and played the first complete performance on November 9, 1901, with Alexandre Siloti conducting the Moscow Philharmonic Society.